keep3r-network/keep3r.network/README.md

 # Introduction to Keep3r Network

-{% hint style="info" %}
-These docs are in active development by the Keep3r community.
+_These docs are in active development by the Keep3r community._
-{% endhint %}

 Keep3r Network is a decentralized keeper network for projects that need external devops and for external teams to find keeper jobs